 What can I expect from genetic counseling?

 The initial meeting is usually about an hour and can be in person or via video chat.
-We discuss the patient’s goals and how genetic testing can best help them.
+We discuss the patient’s goals and how genetic testing can help them best.

-We ask a lot of questions about the patient’s personal and family health history.
-If we recommend genetic testing, we will discuss benefits, risks and limitations and how the possible results could impact their life.
+We ask many questions about the patient’s personal and family health history.
+If we recommend genetic testing, we will discuss the benefits, risks and limitations.
+We will also discuss how the results might affect their life.

 If the patient decides to pursue genetic testing, we can initiate it right at the first appointment by getting a blood or saliva sample.
 It takes about two to three weeks to get the results.

 What do genetic testing results mean for my family?